micahhausler/loco/README.md

 may have have credentials to other registries, loco creates the directory and config file in memory, and generates a `docker.tar.gz`.

-The config file looks like this:
+The uncompressed config file looks like this:

 ```json
 {